Bamdad-rar/Bamdad-rar/README.md

 <h1>Hello World! 👋 , I’m @Bamdad-rar</h1>
-<h3>I'm a software engineer with a love for python, goland and other stuff</h3>
+<h3>I'm a software engineer with a love for python, golang and other stuff</h3>

 <p>
   <img  src="./ohh.gif" alt="ohhh" height="300" width="400" />